-Mr. Cox is a business trial lawyer who represents plaintiffs and defendants in high-stakes commercial cases.
-He has been a lead trial lawyer in computer software trade secrets cases, several actions related to the Bernard L. Madoff fraud, royalty disputes, patent litigation, and other business crisis situations.
+Collin Cox is Co-Partner in Charge of the Houston office of Gibson, Dunn & Crutcher.
+He is a business trial lawyer who represents plaintiffs and defendants in high-stakes commercial cases.
+Mr. Cox has been a lead trial lawyer in computer software trade-secrets cases, several actions related to the Bernard L. Madoff fraud, fraudulent-transfer cases, royalty disputes, patent litigation, and other business crisis situations.
 In each of his representations, he prides himself on his ability to get to the heart of a complex matter, making everything as simple as possible, but not simpler (to quote Einstein), to tell a winning story to a jury or judge.

 Mr. Cox was one of 59 Americans selected as a Presidential Leadership Scholar, completing a year-long leadership curriculum centered around four presidential administrations.
-He currently serves on the board of directors for the Houston Bar Association, on the Executive Committee of UTHealth Development, and as Vice President of Da Camera of Houston.
+He currently serves as Secretary of the Houston Bar Association, as President-Elect of Houston Volunteer Lawyers, and as Chairman and President of Da Camera of Houston.
 Mr. Cox is the past Chairman of the Buffalo Bayou Partnership and the Texas Lyceum, the pre-eminent leadership organization for Texans younger than 45.

-Mr. Cox maintains a close connection to Duke Law School, serving on its Board of Visitors and on its Adjunct Faculty, teaching a class on Hearings Practice each of the last four years.
-He is named in Best Lawyers in America for commercial and intellectual property litigation and is noted as a “Texas Super Lawyer” by Thomson Reuters and a “Houston Top Lawyer” by H Magazine.
+Mr. Cox maintains a close connection to Duke Law School, where he serves as Chair of the Board of Visitors.
+He also serves on Duke’s Adjunct Faculty, teaching a class on Hearings Practice each of the last six years.
+He is named in The Best Lawyers in America® for Commercial and Intellectual Property Litigation and is noted as a “Texas Super Lawyer” by Thomson Reuters and a “Houston Top Lawyer” by H Magazine.
 In 2012, he was recognized as the Woodrow B. Seals Outstanding Young Lawyer in Houston.

-Prior to joining the firm, he practiced with Yetter Coleman LLP and Williams & Connolly LLP.
+Prior to joining the firm, he practiced with Williams & Connolly LLP and Yetter Coleman LLP.
 Mr. Cox was a law clerk for the Honorable Anthony J. Scirica, Chief Judge of the United States Court of Appeals for the Third Circuit, in Philadelphia.

 - Ruben Rodriguez v.
 Encana Oil & Gas (USA) Inc. Secured a complete dismissal of a breach of contract claim brought against client Helmerich & Payne by a subcontract employee who allegedly was injured on an H&P rig located on Encana’s property.
 Granting our motion to dismiss, the Court held that the plaintiff could not establish he was a third-party beneficiary of his daywork drilling contract where he only pleaded that he received incidental benefits from H&P’s obligations under the contract.